Toranktto/CraftProtocol/docs/index.rst

     .. method:: get_count()

-        Return number of items in this stack.
+        Return number of items in this slot.

         :rtype: int

     .. method:: set_count(count)

-        Set number of items in this stack.
+        Set number of items in this slot.

         :param count: items count
         :type count: int